bit-twit/konstantinopol/README.md

 # konstantinopol

+Konstantinopol is a set of tools to manage your bookmarks.
+Work in progress.

+The main work resolves around :

-Parser for browser bookmark files.
+* parser lib for browser bookmark files

-# Run

- * lein uberjar
- * java -jar target/konstantinopol-0.1.0-SNAPSHOT-standalone.jar
+* server for exposing a webapp and REST API for managing bookmarks
+* Google Chrome extension to easily save a bookmark from the browser